nrwl/nx/docs/shared/nx-plugin.md

 The `schema.d.ts` file contains all the options that the generator supports.
 By default, it includes `directory`, `tags`, and `name` as the options.
 If more options need to be added, please update this file and the `schema.json` file.

+{% callout type="note" title="More details" %}
-> Note: The `schema.d.ts` file is used for type checking inside the implementation file.
+The `schema.d.ts` file is used for type checking inside the implementation file.
 It should match the properties in `schema.json`.
+{% /callout %}

 ### Adding more generators